-Yes Probably yes Unclear Probably no No A foundation accumulates its income for 5 years, only in the 6 th year are there distributions for the public-benefit purpose of the foundation. х
+Yes Probably yes Unclear Probably no No A foundation accumulates its income for 5 years, only in the 6 th year are there distributions for the public-benefit purpose of the foundation. x disadvantages (Section 51 (2) AO).
+The usage of funds must be proved by a comprehensive statement of accounts.